 I lost a container lid.
 Can I order a replacement?Yes!
 Lids to many of our containers can be ordered on our website by clicking here.

 Where are your products made?Our products are designed in California, and responsibly made in China, India and Taiwan in facilities that are working toward green practices and supportive of our mission to reduce waste.
 We made considerable effort to keep production in the U.S., while still making our products affordable to a broad market, but we found it very difficult to compete with these countries in both quality and price.
 Sometimes it can be easier to find manufacturing overseas that conforms to stringent safety standards because many overseas companies support other countries (like Europe) that have far stricter regulations than the U.S.

-Our recycled cotton (used in our Napkins, Go-to-Market Totes and Lunch Sacks) is made in India; all Stainless Steel Containers and Stainless Steel Bottles, Food Kozy® Wraps and Bamboo Utensils are made in China; and our recycled insulated fabric (used in our Insulated Lunch Sacks, Lunch Totes and Ice Packs) is made in Taiwan.
+Our recycled cotton (used in our Napkins, Go-to-Market Totes and Lunch Sacks) is made in India; all Glass/Silicone Containers and Bottles, Stainless Steel Containers and Stainless Steel Bottles, Stainless Steel Accessories, Food Kozy®Wraps and Bags, Ice Cube Tray and Bamboo Utensils are made in China; and our recycled insulated fabric (used in our Insulated Lunch Sacks, Lunch Totes and Ice Packs) is made in Taiwan.